-We performed a walkdown of Pickwick Dam Tailwater Campground, and we found it to be generally operating in accordance with the guidelines.
+We performed a walkdown of Wilson Dam-Lower Rockpile Campground, and we found it to be generally operating in accordance with the guidelines.
 We created a checklist based upon (1) Stewardship Guideline 7.1.4 - Developed Recreation Area Rules and Regulations, (2) Host Handbook, and (3) Resident Manager Manual.
 We used the checklist during our walkdown to identify whether the campground was in compliance with the guidelines.
-We found the campground to be clean, well-maintained, and, based on our walkdown, operated effectively.
-Based on the specific criteria in the guidelines, we identified one noncompliance.
-It is provided for informational purposes only and does not require a response or actions from management.
-The only noncompliance we noted was one minor instance where trash was outside of designated disposal areas, as shown below in Figure 3.
+We found the campground to be clean, well-maintained, and based on our walkdown, operated effectively.
+Based on the specific criteria in the guidelines, we identified a few noncompliances.
+They are provided for informational purposes only, and they do not require a response or actions from management.
+The only noncompliances found were a nail in a tree, a car parked in a no parking zone, as shown in Figure 2, and trash outside of designated disposal areas for two of the 23 campsites.